Drug-free and Alcohol-free Working and Learning Environment

 Each employee and student is ultimately responsible for the maintenance of a drug and alcohol free working and learning environment through voluntary adherence to this policy.

-Questions concerning the interpretation or implementation of this policy should be directed to the appropriate Divisional Vice President or the Director of Human Resource Management.
+Questions concerning the interpretation or implementation of this policy should be directed to the appropriate Divisional Vice President or to the Chief Human Resources Officer.